 The Company also obtains licenses for other select brands we feel we can market and sell through our distribution channels.

-On September 20, 2010, the Company entered into a joint venture agreement with Dr. Shulamit Ritblatt to form Circle of Education, LLC (COE), a California limited liability company, for the purpose of creation and distribution of a music-based curriculum to promote school readiness for children ages 2-5 years.
-The Company actively participated in a research study into the use of the curriculum through a major university for three years based on certain unregistered copyrights and trademarks, confidential information, designs, ideas, discoveries, inventions, processes, research results and work product it had developed.
+On September 20, 2010, the Company entered into a joint venture agreement with Dr. Shulamit Ritblatt to form Circle of Education, LLC (COE), a California limited liability company, for the purpose of creation and distribution of a curriculum to promote school readiness for children ages 2-5 years.
+The Company actively participated in a research study into the use of music-based curriculum through a major university for three years based on certain unregistered copyrights and trademarks, confidential information, designs, ideas, discoveries, inventions, processes, research results and work product it had developed.
 In March 2012, the Company and Dr. Ritblatt agreed to terminate the joint venture agreement.
 COE transferred equal right of ownership in the intellectual property developed as of the date of termination (IP) to each of the Company and Dr. Ritblatt, and in exchange for the rights to the IP, Dr. Ritblatt transferred her units of COE to the Company.
 Each party will have the right to continue development of the IP and products based on the IP with no further obligation to the other party.
 Subject to certain limitations for specific channels of distribution reserved for each party for a period of twelve months from the execution of the agreements, both parties have non-exclusive and non-restrictive rights to the use, sublicense or sale of the IP and products created based on the IP.

 In 2012, the Company began development of an application based on our content and characters.
-The initial application includes digital video and music delivery, with games and puzzles based on our characters, which is scheduled to be available in the fourth quarter of 2013.
+The initial application includes digital video and music delivery, with games and puzzles based on our characters, which is scheduled to be available in the second quarter of 2013.
 Future enhancements include a variety of tools, including lesson plans, curriculum and songs designed to assist parents teach academic subjects and socialization skills to their children ages 2-5 years in preparation for attending kindergarten.

 The Companys Financial Statements are prepared in accordance with accounting principles generally accepted in the United States of America.
 These require the use of estimates and assumptions that affect the assets, liabilities, revenues and expenses reported in the financial statements, as well as amounts included in the notes thereto, including discussion and disclosure of contingent liabilities.
 Although the Company uses its best estimates and judgments, actual results could differ from these estimates as future confirming events occur.